Agoric/documentation/main/zoe/api/zoe-contract-facet.md

     wherever some piece of code has changing state that other code wants updates on.

     A `Notifier`'s framework can handle this interaction such that the publisher doesn't allocate storage, or track subscribers.
-Everyone wanting to be notified gets a promise
-    that resolves when there is changeThe promise plumbing magically takes care of distributing the notifications.
+Everyone wanting to be notified gets a promise that resolves when there is change.
+The promise plumbing magically takes care of distributing the notifications.

     The updates can be anything the contract wants to publish.
 For example, you could notify